William Curtis Farabee: Travels in South America

 Following his work in genetics, Farabee began working in South America.
 His goal was to record the cultural diversity and obtain items for the Penn Museum of Archaeology and Anthropology in Philadelphia, where he was employed as a researcher and curator.
 He made three trips to the Amazon basin, each lasting several years.

 While in South America, Farabee traveled into very remote regions.
 He helped to fill in maps of locations where there had not been any previous exploration.
 On several occasions he was the first man of European descent that the natives had seen.
 In other locations he witnessed the atrocities that were taking places by slave hunters, such as the story of Simasiri, a translator for the expedition, who witnessed his family sold into slavery or killed by the traders.

 The notes taken by Farabee were regarding the many different aspects of the cultures he encountered, such as dance, cosmology, marriage, dress, and particularly their varying languages.
 They are detailed accounts, and were often obtained from the villagers themselves.
 The ethnologies followed a set outline of characteristics to record, but in spite of this there is a great deal of personal detail and rich account of the people.

-While in South America, Farabee also took note of the archaeological sites that they came across.
-He freely collected artifacts that he thought would be suitable for the Museum and shipped them back to Philadelphia.
-His array of pottery, beadwork, clothing, ornaments and other artifacts represent an amazing cultural diversity.
+While in South America, Farabee noted the archaeological sites encountered.
+He collected artifacts for the Museum and shipped them to Philadelphia.
+His collection of pottery, beadwork, clothing, ornaments, and other artifacts represents cultural diversity.